 Press and release the LOCK button on the transmitter to lock all doors.
 The turn signal lights will flash and the horn will chirp to acknowledge the signal.

 Sound Horn with Remote Key Lock

 This feature will cause the horn to chirp when the doors are locked with the transmitter.
-This feature can be enabled or disabled.
-For details on how to change the current setting, refer to "Sound Horn with Remote Key
+This feature can be turned on or turned off.
+To change the current setting, proceed as follows: